2025 NFL season: Flexible scheduling rules

-This will be the third season of the league's flexible scheduling system that includes Thursday Night Football, Sunday Night Football, Monday Night Football, and increased the amount of cross-flexing (switching) of Sunday afternoon games between CBS and Fox.
+This was the third season of the league's flexible scheduling system that included Thursday Night Football, Sunday Night Football, Monday Night Football, and increased the amount of cross-flexing (switching) of Sunday afternoon games between CBS and Fox.

 In March 2025, NFL owners voted to change the deadline to flex Thursday Night Football games from 28 to 21 days before kickoff.
 The other rules regarding TNF remain the same: only two games can be flexed between weeks 14 and 16, teams are not required to flex into TNF more than once, teams are not allowed to play more than two Thursday games on short rest during the season, and teams cannot play multiple away TNF games during the season without their approval.

 The other flexible scheduling rules remained the same as in 2024.
-Any Monday Night Football game is allowed to be flexed between weeks 12 and 17, provided that the league announces its rescheduling no later than 12 days before the contests.
-For Sunday Night Football, no more than two games could be flexed between weeks 5 and 10, while any game between weeks 11 to 17 could be flexed; the league is required to give weeks 5 to 13 SNF games a 12-day notice, and weeks 14 to 17 a 6-day notice.
-All Week 18 games will initially be listed as "TBD", with the league announcing its schedule after Week 17 games are completed.
+Any Monday Night Football game was allowed to be flexed between weeks 12 and 17; the league was required to announce its rescheduling no later than 12 days before the contests.
+For Sunday Night Football, no more than two games could be flexed between weeks 5 and 10, while any game between weeks 11 to 17 could be flexed; the league was required to give weeks 5 to 13 SNF games a 12-day notice, and weeks 14 to 17 a 6-day notice.
+All Week 18 games were initially listed as "TBD", with the league announcing its schedule after Week 17 games are completed.

-CBS and Fox are still able to protect games from being moved (except for Week 18 contests), whether from a change to another network or a change of the Sunday afternoon time slot.
-When the initial season schedule was created, the two networks select a limited number of games involving a specific number of teams from their respective conference.
-Otherwise every game can be initially scheduled on any network regardless of conference.
+Additionally, CBS and Fox still had the ability to protect games from being moved (except for Week 18 contests), either from a change to another network or a change of the Sunday afternoon time slot.
+When the initial season schedule was created, the two networks selected a limited number of games involving a specific number of teams from their respective conference.
+Otherwise, every game can be initially scheduled on any network regardless of conference.
 After the season starts, the two networks are allowed to protect one game each week from getting flexed.